Zero Ground is an ongoing body of work shaped by questions of attention and care in an age of permacrisis.

 Zero Ground does not offer solutions.
 It leaves room for attention to return.

-ReGenesis is currently on view at the Royal Scottish Academy as part of the 127th Annual Exhibition of the Society of Scottish Artists, until 4 February, during the RSA Bicentenary.
+ReGenesis was on view at the Royal Scottish Academy as part of the 127th Annual Exhibition of the Society of Scottish Artists, 11th Jan to 4 Feb, during the RSA Bicentenary.